 Getting back the VAT cost of your Christmas party

 You could also claim back the VAT element of your Christmas party expenses for employees (but not their plus 1s) because this is then deemed to be goods or services that are for a business purpose.
 If, however, the plus 1s were to make a small contribution to the cost of the event then all of the input VAT could be recovered as long as output VAT was charged on the small contributions received from the plus 1s.

 If only directors and/or their partners attend an event then the goods/services are not deemed to have been used for business purposes and so unfortunately no VAT is recoverable.
-This inability to recover VAT input for entertaining also cover the situation where there are only one or more directors more directors in a company with no employees.
+This inability to recover VAT input for entertaining also covers the situation where there are only one or more directors in a company with no employees.

 Have an amazing Christmas party and keep the cost per head below £150 to obtain the maximum tax relief benefit available.

 As always if you have any questions on the above then please reach out to me at Afresh and I will be very happy to help you.